 If you want to lower your blood pressure naturally, consider adding a bowl of oatmeal to your breakfast menu.
 One study found that people with high blood pressure who ate oatmeal were twice as likely to be able to reduce their blood pressure on their own without medication.

 5) Oatmeal can keep you full longer.

 Oatmeal can keep your cravings away.
-A new study published in the Nutrition Journal found that eating a bowl of instant oatmeal for breakfast is more satisfying and helps to manage hunger better than the same amount of calories from a leading oat-based, cold cereal, even when consumed in smaller portions.
+A study published in the Nutrition Journal, found that eating a bowl of instant oatmeal for breakfast is more satisfying and helps to manage hunger better than the same amount of calories from a leading oat-based, cold cereal, even when consumed in smaller portions.
 The results showed that when subjects ate oatmeal, they reported less hunger compared to the ready-to-eat cereal.
 Oatmeal also provides increased fullness and reduces the desire to eat more.
-Oatmeal can help you with weight loss and weight maintenance by reducing your likelihood to grab a snack or overeat at your next meal.
+Oatmeal can help you with weight loss and weight maintenance by reducing your likelihood of grabbing a snack or overeating at your next meal.

 6) Oatmeal is easy to prep and use.

 Both old-fashioned and steel-cut oats are whole grains that are minimally processed so they don’t lose the bran or wheat germ.
 (They only differ in how they are milled.)
 Short on time?
 Try quick-cooking oats (also known as instant oats) that have been precooked, dried and rolled.